-The noix… the correct term would actually be oilseeds, or nuts.
-But for the sake of the cause, let's call them nuts.
+Nuts… the proper term would actually be oilseeds, or tree nuts.
+But for simplicity, let's just call them nuts.

-For a long time, popular belief held that one should not eat nuts because they were too fatty, thus not good for losing weight or not good for the heart.
-However... now, science says the opposite.
+For a long time, popular belief held that you shouldn't eat nuts because they were too fatty, and therefore not good for weight loss or heart health.
+However... now, science says otherwise.

 Nuts are an integral part of athletes' meal plans.
 Why?
-They provide several nutritional benefits on their own to those who want to eat well, as well as to those practicing weight training or other endurance sports.
+They provide several nutritional benefits on their own to people who want to eat well, as well as to those practicing bodybuilding or other endurance sports.

 Fat?

 Fats?
-Yes indeed!!!
+Absolutely!!!
 We need good fats.
-It is well known that nuts provide valuable lipids, good unsaturated fats, including omega 3, 6, and 9, which have a well-established reputation.
-Monounsaturated and polyunsaturated fats lower, among other things, blood lipid levels, such as LDL cholesterol ("bad cholesterol") and triglycerides.
-These good fats will contribute to:
+It is well known that nuts provide valuable lipids, healthy unsaturated fats, including omega-3, 6, and 9, which have a well-established reputation.
+Monounsaturated and polyunsaturated fats help reduce blood lipid levels, such as LDL cholesterol ("bad cholesterol") and triglycerides.
+These good fats will help to:

 - muscle building